-In March 2022, in collaboration with the BPDA, the AB-TMA conducted an online survey seeking suggestions from the public about destinations and stops for the Neighborhood Transit Link.
-After extensive public notification using social media and a list of residents, businesses and stakeholders garnered through the A-B Mobility Study, the online survey went live from March 3 and March 25, 2022.
+As an initial step in the Study, in March 2022, in collaboration with the BPDA, the ABTMA conducted an online survey to elicit suggestions from the community about destinations and stops for the Neighborhood Transit Link.
+Following extensive notification using social media and an email list of residents, businesses and stakeholders garnered through the A-B Mobility Study, the online survey went live from March 3 - 25, 2022.
 Respondents to the survey suggested over 270 stops and destinations, as shown on this map.

 Final Allston-Brighton Mobility Plan Adopted on May 13, 2021

 After release of the Draft Plan in November 2020 and extensive public review and comment (see details below), the Final Allston-Brighton Mobility Plan was approved by the BPDA Board on May 13, 2021.
 The BPDA would like to thank all the members of the Allston-Brighton community for their time, patience, and energy and for contributing over 1,600 comments to develop the Plan since fall 2018.